sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate/16982134 - Kubhe Ijyuhla.md

 |      24 | 0xFFF756B8  |  4294399672 |
 |      25 | 0x7F81      |       32641 |
 |      26 | 0x07CF      |        1999 |

+## String References

+- **6353**: Grrr, that girl really makes the furrr on my tail stand on end!
+I can't believe I came all this way to be a mercenary in her rrridiculous company!
+- **6354**: I'm gonna quit!
+I'm rrreally gonna quit!
+- **7138**: Foudeel should be waiting rrright outside the secret passage to the Wajaom Woodlands.
+Do this for me and I promise I'll make it up to you.
+- **7154**: I'm positive that you'll find Foudeel wallowing away at the Shararat Teahouse.
+Ask arrround for him when you get there.
+- **7175**: Foudeel is still at the Shararat Teahouse?
+Wow...
+Whateverrr has him down must be really serious.
+- **7176**: Hm?
+Have I been over therrre to check up on him?
+Hah!
+I haven't moved a muscle since we last talked.
+Just ask anybody.

 ## Events